Electrical and Electronic Engineering graduate destinations

 Those entering engineering will find possibilities in a range of different functions, although the exact spread of opportunities will vary according to your degree subject.
 Functions include research and development, design, consultancy, production, contracting and commercial work such as sales and marketing.
 Your career need not be confined by your original choice of function - indeed some mobility is built into many training schemes.

 Examples of employers

-- Cambridge Consultants Ltd
+- Dyson Ltd

 There are also opportunities to apply one's scientific training and knowledge in new ways such as patent work, health and safety, and technical writing.
 Engineering offers the chance to apply your personal values in a huge range of contexts, from defence to development.

 - Software Engineer